 Sewn Items: If the artist begins with a basic fabric, cutting and sewing it together to produce a finished product, the item is acceptable (examples: garments, toys, appliqué, embroidery, pillows).
 Mass-produced commercial patches or iron-ons cannot be the dominant design feature of a work.

-Woodcraft: The artist must start with a piece of wood and significantly alter it.
+Woodcraft: The artist must start with one or more pieces of wood and significantly alter it.